JohnnyTheTank/apiNG/README.md

     orderReverse : "<ORDER_REVERSE_FLAG>", //"true" or "false"
     model: "<CHOSEN_DATA_MODEL>", //e.g. "social", "event", "video", "picture", ....
-    getNativeData: false, // Use "true" for getting native data from plugins (no transformation to any model) });
+    getNativeData: false, // Use "true" for getting native data from plugins (no transformation to any model)
+    removeDoubles: false, // Use "true" to remove identical objects });
 ```